 Excel VBA Counter

 There is the various function in MS Excel to count values whether it is a string, numbers.
 Counting can be done based on some criteria.
 Functions include COUNT, COUNTA, COUNTBLANK, COUNTIF, and COUNTIFS.
-However, these functions cannot do some tasks like counting the cells based on their color, counting only bold values, etc. That is why we will create a counter in VBA so that we can count for these type of tasks in excel.
+However, these functions cannot do some tasks like counting the cells based on their color, counting only bold values, etc. That is why we will create a counter in VBA so that we can count for these types of tasks in excel.